-- 14.1 Community councillors must respect their fellow Community Councillors and those that they represent, treating them with courtesy, respect and in a nondiscriminatory manner at all times. - 14.2 Community Councils should take proactive steps to engage with all members of the community fairly.
-All Community Council meetings should be held in accessible venues.
+14.1 Community councillors must respect their fellow Community Councillors and those that they represent, treating them with courtesy, respect and in a non-discriminatory manner at all times.

 15 RELATIONS WITH SCOTTISH BORDERS COUNCIL COUNCILLORS

 15.1 Community Councillors should respect the role of Scottish Borders Council Elected Members and treat them in a way that engenders mutual respect at all times.